-Impact Age: Yes Age Group Impacted: ["0-9 years","10-19 years","20-29 years","30-39 years","50-59 years","40-49 years","60-69 years","70-79 years","80-89 years","90 years or over"] Age Impact Details: Service users: Children, young people and families can be supported at any age; for children and young people aged 0-25 years through pre-birth assessment teams all the way through to Care Experienced team (previously care leavers).
+Impact Age: Yes Age Group Impacted: ["0-9 years","10-19 years","20-29 years","30-39 years","40-49 years","50-59 years","60-69 years","70-79 years","80-89 years","90 years or over"] Age Impact Details: Service users: Children, young people and families can be supported at any age; for children and young people aged 0-25 years through pre-birth assessment teams all the way through to Care Experienced team (previously care leavers).
 Birmingham is a young city, with 20.9% of the Birmingham population aged 0-14 years and a further 15.7% aged 15-24 years (Census 2021).
 Additionally, Birmingham is the 7th most deprived local authority nationally, with 51% of children aged 0-15 years living in the 10% most deprived areas (Index of Multiple Deprivation, 2019), suggesting there is a sizeable proportion of children and young people who are more likely to need support from the Trust in some form.
-Both statutory and non-statutory services work closely with parents, families, professional care givers and extended networks, e.g. in supporting parenting change, kinship care etc. Therefore, reductions in services will also impact people 24+ who are in parenting/caring roles or supporting children and young people, as the early support that they can currently access will likely be reduced.
-Staff: The age breakdown of the Trust's workforce is as follows: 18-24: 3% 25-29: 10.3% 30-34: 10.5% 35-39: 11.4% 40-44: 13.3% 45-49: 12.8% 50-54: 13.8% 55-59: 12.5% 60-64: 9.4% 65+: 3.3% Age Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Both statutory and non-statutory services work closely with parents, families, professional care givers and extended networks, e.g. in supporting parenting change, kinship care etc. Therefore, reductions in services will also impact people 24+ who are in parenting/caring roles or supporting children and young people, as the early support that they can currently access will likely to lead to more referrals to higher tier or more intensive services at a later stage (i.e. statutory intervention), as difficulties in the family home are not resolved at the earliest opportunity.
+This could lead to increased numbers of child protection plans and increased number of children entering care at a later stage due to cuts in funding being likely to produce a reduction in preventative services.
+Statutory intervention in the long-term is more costly than utilising preventative services.
+Age Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.
-When the potential impact on staff of the proposed efficiencies is known, mitigations will be considered based on information held on the age profile of the relevant group.